Getting Started

 # Model with custom table

-avel make:model Task --table=custom_tasks --prefix=tm_
+avel make:model Task --table=custom_tasks --prefix=tm_avel make:migration

 Generate a new database migration.